Inês Paler, Coach, Mom, Traveler

 “We don’t need light to talk”.
 This was the winning comment I made for an interview at Google.
 I was in the basement of a hotel, where there were a couple of rented rooms to interview several candidates.
-I was not expecting an answer to my CV, there was no way I was gonna get the job.
-But, still, it was a good way to practice interviews and do something about changing jobs.
+I was not expecting an answer to my CV; there was no way I was going to get the job.
+But, still, it was an excellent way to practice interviews and do something about changing positions.

 But there was more to that meeting.
 I also said that while I was very interested in Google, I would only join if it was to do Marketing – that was my thing.
 At this point, things get extra interesting.
 I have no doubts that I heard something in the lines of “Of course, that’s what you´d be working on”.
 And I have no doubts the person would not lie to me.
 I got the offer, packed my bags, quit my job, convinced my school to finish the studies remotely and said farewell to family and friends.
 Dublin, here I come!
 I was on my way to a new life.

-The first week was amazing: the on-boarding was spectacular and everyone seemed amazing.
+The first week was unbelievable: the on-boarding was spectacular, and everyone seemed terrific.
 Also, the office was ridiculously smart, fun and big.
 On one of the first sessions, they played an introductory video with “There ain’t no mountain high enough” music in the background.
 At that point, I couldn’t believe it anymore.
 Was this part of a movie?
-Was there some sort of joke or mistake?
+Was there some joke or mistake?
 Clearly, I did not belong there – it was just too good to be true.
 I was thrilled.